ga-wdi-lessons/es6/readme.md

 })
 ```

-If there is more than one argument to the anonymous function, wrap
+If there is more or fewer than one argument to the anonymous function, wrap
 them in parens:

 ```js